-The fourth literary release by Chris Jericho travels a different path than Jericho’s previous three.
+The fourth literary release from Chris Jericho travels a different path than Jericho’s previous three.
 Rather than recount stories from the years that have passed since his last autobiography (like he had done in October 2014’s release, The Best in the World: At What I Have No Idea), No Is a Four-Letter Word centers around how to apply twenty principals in your life to get to the top of any field, just like he has, using his personal adventures as a guide.

 The departure from his usual format may deter readers from giving this book a try.
-However, we can assure you you’ll be laughing out loud just the same and find yourself thinking differently in many ways thanks to the advice given by the Ayatollah of Rock and Rolla!
-Let’s dig in…
+However, you’ll be laughing out loud just the same and find yourself thinking differently in many ways thanks to the advice given by the Ayatollah of Rock and Rolla!

 "Don’t listen to people who say you can’t make it happen… because I’m living proof that YOU CAN."